 There’s no denying that restoring badly damaged, or decayed natural teeth can require a large time commitment, often consisting of multiple visits and a large outlay of money.
 If you are constantly traveling, have active hobbies or are otherwise strapped for time, extensive restoration work may not be right for you.
 While it is true that removing all of your remaining teeth and having dentures fitted will require a time commitment, once it’s done, it’s done for quite a while.
 It’s not at all unusual for a denture wearer to be perfectly happy with their dentures for five years or more before requiring an adjustment or replacement.

 Your Emotional Tolerance for Dental Work

 If you are the type of person who needs laughing gas to get a cleaning or breaks out into uncontrollable fear-shakes the second the drill turns on, extensive restoration work may be too emotionally taxing for you.
 If you have no such phobia, dentures may be premature, especially if you want to retain your natural teeth for a longer time period.
 Don’t feel pressured one way or the other.
 You and only you can make the final decision about your tolerance for it.

-Deciding to get dentures is a big step and it’s crucial to time it correctly.
+Deciding to get dentures is a big step, and it’s crucial to time it correctly.
 By considering all of these factors, you are better equipped to make the right decision for yourself.
-For more information about your options, schedule a consultation at Implant and Comprehensive Dentistry, with offices in Champions Gate and Winter Haven.
+For more information about your options on dentures, schedule a consultation at Implant and Comprehensive Dentistry, with offices in Champions Gate and Winter Haven.
 Our dental team is committed to making patients smile again.
 Contact us today to book your appointment.